 The Brennisteinsalda Hike in Landmannalaugar – Iceland

-The Brennisteinsalda Hike in Landmannalaugar is a journey through an active volcanic landscape.
+The Brennisteinsalda Hike in Landmannalaugar is almost a magic journey through an active volcanic landscape.
 In fact, Brennisteinsalda is an actual Volcano.
 And a very colourful one.

 How to get to Brennisteinsalda and Overview of the Hike